 - Poor performance review

 - Creating a hostile work environment for the employee

 The difficult part about workplace retaliation cases is proving the link between your complaint and the adverse action taken by your employer.
-We recommend that you consult with an experienced Los Angeles retaliation lawyer from our firm to discuss the validity of your claim.
+We recommend that you consult with an experienced Los Angeles employment lawyer from our firm to discuss the validity of your claim.